 Far From the Tree is about three siblings who were given up for adoption and have never met…until now.
-This one doesn’t come out until October but trust us when we say it will pull on your heartstrings and make your eyes well up with all the tears.
+Their reunion will pull on your heartstrings and make your eyes well up with all the tears.

 Being the middle child has its ups and downs.